aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

-## **Set Rotation Angle for Chart Axis Title**
+## **Setting the Rotation Angle for Chart Axis Title**
-Aspose.Slides for .NET provides a simple API for setting rotation angle for chart axis title.
-Below sample example is given.
+Aspose.Slides for .NET allows you to set the rotation angle for a chart axis title.
+This C# code demonstrates the operation:

 ```c#
 using (Presentation pres = new Presentation())